strangelove-ventures/mandrake/packages/workspace/README.md

 ### Manager Hierarchy

-The package implements a hierarchical manager pattern:
+The package implements a hierarchical manager pattern with dedicated configuration managers:

 - `MandrakeManager`: Manages global settings and workspace registration
+  - Uses `MandrakeConfigManager` to handle configuration persistence
-  - Maintains a central registry of all workspaces in `mandrake.json`
+  - Maintains a central registry of all workspaces
   - Controls global configurations (theme, telemetry, etc.)
   - Acts as the single entry point for workspace creation, access, and deletion
-  - Provides backward compatibility for legacy workspace locations

 - `WorkspaceManager`: The top-level manager for a specific workspace
-  - Manages workspace-specific configurations and resources
+  - Uses `WorkspaceConfigManager` to handle configuration persistence
   - Coordinates all sub-managers for the workspace context
+  - Manages workspace-specific resources

 - Sub-managers:
   - `ToolsManager`: Manages MCP tool configurations
   - `ModelsManager`: Manages LLM provider configurations